 As marketers, you are always trying to grab user attention as soon as possible before they drop off.
-Emoji’s are a great way to achieve that.
+Emoticons are a great way to achieve that.

-Emoji’s also convey emotion,the very purpose they were built for.
-In the crowded inbox real estate a subject line with an emoji stands out as something realistic, colorful and fun.
+Emoticons also convey emotion, the very purpose they were built for.
+In the crowded inbox real estate, a subject line with an emoji stands out as something realistic, colorful and fun.

 A few ways to incorporate emojis in your subject lines

-Your company logo: If your company logo bears close resemblance to a emoji, adding them to your subject lines can be a good branding tool and will also increase open rates amongst your users.
+Your company logo: If your company logo bears a close resemblance to an emoji, adding them to your subject lines can be a good branding tool and will also increase open rates amongst your users.